-Protecting yourself from a foodborne illness like salmonella at your 4th of July BBQ should be of high priority, but what are the best ways to keep pork and poultry bacteria-free and safe to eat?
+Protecting yourself from a foodborne illness like salmonella or E. coli at your summer BBQ should be of high priority, but what are the best ways to keep pork and poultry bacteria-free and safe to eat?
 How long should you cook chicken?
-And what’s the best way to handle and store chicken, pork, and poultry to avoid foodborne illness?
+And what’s are the best ways to handle and store chicken, pork, and poultry to avoid foodborne illness?

-In the week leading up to the 4th of July holiday roughly 700 pounds of chicken is purchased for grilling.
-That’s a whole lot of potential for marinated, dry-rubbed, and grilled deliciousness but it’s also a whole lot of potential foodborne disease—*cue Debbie Downer clip*.
+In the week leading up to Labor Day, hundreds of thousands of pounds of raw chicken will be purchased for grilling across the country.
+That’s a whole lot of potential for marinated, dry-rubbed, and grilled deliciousness, but it’s also a whole lot of potential for foodborne illness—*cue Debbie Downer clip*.

 Related Reading: 9 Essential Grilled (& Marinated) Chicken Recipes for Summer

-These serious foodborne bacterial infections see a spike every summer, according to the USDA, a result of warm weather which allows bacteria to multiply faster, and inconsistent cooking and storage conditions like at picnics and backyard BBQs—but according to a recent CDC report, the uptick in foodborne illnesses may be even more pronounced in 2019.
+These serious foodborne bacterial infections see a spike every summer, according to the USDA, a result of warm weather which allows the bacteria to multiply faster, coupled with inconsistent cooking and storage conditions like at picnics and backyard BBQs—but according to a recent CDC report, the uptick in foodborne illnesses may be even more pronounced in 2019.

 The Centers for Disease Control and Prevention reported an increase in cases of foodborne illnesses last summer, caused by infection from Campylobacter and Salmonella—two of the most frequent foodborne infections often contracted via undercooked chicken, poultry, and pork.
-Authors of the report, published in April 2019, examined data from 10 states on about 26,000 laboratory-confirmed foodborne illnesses in 2018 (including 120 deaths).
+Authors of the report, published this past April, examined data from 10 states on about 26,000 laboratory-confirmed foodborne illnesses in 2018 (including 120 deaths).
 Campylobacter caused about 9,700 illnesses (up 12 percent from the mean in 2015-17), while Salmonella caused 9,100 illnesses (a 9 percent rise over the same period).

 Foodborne illness is a serious concern, but there’s certainly no need to panic.
 The good news is you can take some very simple steps and follow a few rules regarding food handling and cooking practices that will greatly reduce the risk of foodborne illness and keep your friends and family safe from Salmonella, and Campylobacter.